julianiff/blog-project/README.md

 ## Overview

-The Blog Time-X has the Goal to demonstrate how to build a blog from scratch and the user should have the ability to see previous iteration easily.
-A goal is also to iteratively build the infrastructure and have a high amount of automation to speed up the work.
-Again this automation should also be covered in the blog.
-A non-goal to start is to have all the common functionality a WordPress Blog site or Medium Blog site has.
-The focus at start is only on basic styling, automation and letting the user experience the old iterations.
+The Blog Time-X has the Goals to demonstrate:

+*   How Fostering software empathy
+*   How to Build a blog from scratch
+*   Have the Users to see the ability to see previous iterations
+*   Iteratively build the infrastructure and have a high amount of automation to speed up the work
+*   All the steps to build automation, building the frontend will be mentioned in blog posts

+non-goals are:

+*   Don't need all the common functionality of WordPRess or Medium Blog sites.
+*   Only Basic Styling at start

 ## Automation